Axway/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/navigation.md

 ### Service Links menu

 The *Service Links* menu provides links to to the *Platform Home* page, *Overview*, capabilities to which your organization is subscribed and provisioned (example shown), and the *Explore Products & Services* page.
-Click the *Integration Builder* capability to show links to available environments.

 ![Service Links menu](/Images/service_links_menu.png)